 What is the ePartners Program?

 ePartners is a program that provides the framework for the global business community and the North Carolina State University Department of Computer Science (via the NC State Engineering Foundation) to develop and nurture strong collaborative relationships, as they work toward goals of mutual interest.
 In recognition of their generous support, our ePartners have access to a comprehensive portfolio of resources and advantages, which can be designed and tailored to meet their specific needs.

 What is the significance of the term "ePartners"?

-As you might expect, our Department of Computer Science is at the forefront of the software-enabled landscape.
+The Computer Science Department at NC State University is at the forefront of the software-enabled landscape.
 We relentlessly pursue collaborative innovation that pushes the boundaries of computing to improve the human condition and the world around us.
 The "e" in ePartners takes on special significance in this mission.
 It stands for "excellence" in the quality of our faculty, students, and research.
 It stands for "engaging" -- ongoing interaction and the relationships it fosters.
 It stands for "exchange" -- a two-way exchange of ideas and information.
 It stands for "enrichment" -- the positive impact it produces for our departmental programs and the overall quality of our students' educational experience.

 What are the major differences between an ePartner and a Super ePartner?

 My company supports the Department of Computer Science in other ways (scholarships, equipment gifts, project sponsorships, etc.).
 Can these gifts be factored toward my ePartners recognition?

 Absolutely!
 We recognize that many of our strongest partners support the department in numerous ways.
 The value of other major gifts of financial support or gifts-in-kind can be taken into consideration to establish a mutually agreeable unrestricted gift contribution for recognition at the ePartners or Super ePartners level.
-Such situations are addressed on a case-by-case basis, so contact Ken Tate, director of the ePartners Program at (919) 513-4292 to discuss your specific request.
+Such situations are addressed on a case-by-case basis, so email firstname.lastname@example.org or call 919.513.4292 to discuss your specific request.

 How will the department use our “unrestricted” contributions?